 (ϕ˙0, H˙0, e˙0) →−· ∗ (ϕ˙1, H˙1, e˙1)

-with similarly to normal pointers, but we insert checks to check if the pointer address is not null in the function store instead of heap, and whether or not the type is correctly represented, for both c and t mode pointers 5.
-For example, in compiling the stringsort function in Figure 1, we place a check verify_fun(cmp, not_null(c, p_lo, p_hi)&& type_match), and we place a similar check be- fore Figure 3 line 7 to check the tainted cmp when it is used.
+similarly to normal pointers, but we insert checks to check if the pointer address is not null in the function store instead of heap, and whether or not the type is correctly represented, for both c and t mode pointers 5.
+For example, in compiling the stringsort function in Figure 1, we place a check verify_fun(cmp, not_null(c, p_lo, p_hi)&& type_match), and we place a similar check be- fore Figure 3, line 7 to check the tainted cmp when it is used.
 The compilation of function calls (compiling to (m, e)(e)) is similar to the manipulation of pointer access operations in Figure 12.

 Instead, we relate two erased configurations using the rela- tion , which only requires that the two configurations will eventually reduce to the same state.